Loading...

 • Simple and aggregate functions

-Spark is strong, robust, popular, scalable, and general purpose, but it has its own set of limitations, and one size cannot fit all.
-Amongst the Spark alternatives we went through, each of them has its own periphery of expertise.
+Spark is strong, robust, popular, scalable, and general-purpose but has limitations, and one size does not fit all.
+Among the Spark alternatives we reviewed, each has its periphery of expertise.

-Hence, based on what we need, we must go through the list of possible alternatives to Apache Spark that can offer similar service offerings.
-Different parameters like costs involved, project deadlines, skilled resources, organizational objectives, etc. can be decisive in choosing the right Spark alternative.
+Hence, based on our needs, we must review the possible alternatives to Apache Spark that offer similar service offerings.
+Different parameters like costs, project deadlines, skilled resources, organizational objectives, etc., can be decisive in choosing the suitable Spark alternative.

 Author